WheteThunger/BetterElevators/README.md

 ## Permissions

 - `betterelevators.powerless` -- Elevators deployed by players with this permission do not require power.
+  - Permission not required if you have set `"RequirePermissionForPowerless": false` in the plugin configuration.
 - `betterelevators.liftcounter` -- Elevators deployed by players with this permission automatically have a counter attached to the lift which shows the current floor and can be used to select a destination floor.
-  - Cannot be used while building blocked, due to client-side limitations.
-  - Cannot be used while the lift does not have power, unless the elevator is powerless.
+  - Permission not required if you have set `"RequirePermissionForLiftCounter": false` in the plugin configuration.
-  - Cannot be used to select a floor higher than 100, due to game limitations.
+  - The counter cannot be used while building blocked, or used to select a floor higher than 100, due to client-side limitations.

 ### Max floor permissions